uptech/engineering/content/docs/standards/codebase-organization/index.md

 ## TLDR

-The following is the TLDR of what we do in terms of Codebase Organization here at UpTech Works.
+The following is the TLDR of what we do in terms of Codebase Organization here at [Uptech Studio][].

 * organize code according to architectue **not** types of architecture element types
 * if in framework that does organize by architecture elment types